 Britt Maggio knows a lot about steel prices.
-He’s the president of Damco Marine, a leading broker houseboats, boats, and barges located in southern Louisiana.
+He’s the president of Damco Marine, a leading broker houseboats, boats, and barges for sale located in southern Louisiana.
 All new marine construction is bid at the mercy of market forces, and things have been tough for the maritime construction industry.
-According to Maggio “Supply line shortages due to the Coronavirus pandemic have thrown the price of rolled steel through the roof, with prices surging up as high as 300% since late 2019.
-This has dramatically reduced the number of new commercial boats and barges for sale on the market in the past couple of years.”
+According to Maggio “Supply line shortages due to the Covid-19 pandemic have thrown the price of rolled steel through the roof.
+Hardly anyone is building new barges and the old ones are getting harder to find which is driving the price up.”

 Higher steel prices have a big impact on the price of barndominium kits, and shortages in the marketplace can lead to lower quality steel being used to manufacture things.
 Being aware of the market conditions when you buy can save you big money on your build.

 Local Laws and Permits for the Building Process